erikpukinskis/confgen/README.md

 ### Might happen

+- Adding an init command that lets you check off which presets you want
 - Adding a system notification when commands have finished
 - PM2 preset
 - Making room for other "ecosystems".
 E.g. maybe there's a separate Webpack ecosystem preset like: